JAPKIRAT96/budgetTracker/README.md

 # Budget-Tracker

-# Introduction
+## Introduction

-A Full Stack web application built with express, node and indexDB.
-With this application you can keep track of your finances by adding expenses and income.
+A Full Stack web application built with express, node and indexDB With which you can keep track of your finances by adding expenses and income.

 Deployed on Heroku -

-# Features
+## Features

 - Enter deposits offline